 - NetBackup policy configuration

 - WINS

 - DNS (if applicable).

-- hosts file in system directory %SystemRoot%\system32\drivers \etc\hosts (Windows 2003 or 2008)
+- hosts file in system directory %SystemRoot%\system32\drivers \etc\hosts

-If ${\tt ping}$ succeeds in all instances, it verifies connectivity between the server and client.
+If ping succeeds in all instances, it verifies connectivity between the server and client.

 If ping fails, you have a network problem outside of NetBackup that must be resolved before you proceed.
 As a first step, verify that the workstation is turned on.
 A workstation that is not turned on is a common source of connection problems with workstations.